austinhuang0131/mstdn-party-plus/docs/rules.md

 * are bridges of their own accounts on other platforms (that is not ActivityPub).

 This applies to remote accounts as well (to lesser extent).
 For example, I limit `bots.krohsnest.com` as weather forecasts of specific locations are not in *general* public interest, though users who may still follow each account manually.

+Bots that cater to limited, closed audiences, or have no observable usage, will be removed at my discretion.
+If you have specific needs, consider running your own instance, or use other tools such as IFTTT.

 ## No Twitter bridges